 Lamu Island lies in the Indian Ocean near Kenya’s border with Somalia.
 Founded in the 14th century, Lamu is the country’s oldest existing town and the best-preserved Swahili settlement in East Africa.
 A UNESCO World Heritage Site, the island is known for its biodiversity.
 Extensive seagrass beds, mangrove forests, and coral reefs create one of the richest fishing areas along the Kenyan coast.
 The entire Lamu Archipelago is remarkable for its extensive mangrove forests, which cover over 85,000 acres – about 70 percent of all of Kenya’s mangroves.

-Lamu Island’s white sand beaches, historic buildings, and laid-back atmosphere make it an appealing tourist destination, but travel advisories and the COVID-19 pandemic have hurt tourism.
+Lamu Island’s white sand beaches, historic buildings, and laid-back atmosphere make it an appealing tourist destination, but the COVID-19 pandemic has hurt tourism.
 In the island’s smaller villages, residents depend more on fishing and farming.
 Many of them have limited access to clean water, health, or education.

 Mantondoni Village, population 3,000, is close to a 1,112-acre (450-hectare) mangrove forest that contains seven of Kenya’s nine species of mangroves.
 It is threatened by illegal clear-cutting, erosion, and improper waste disposal.
 People with few economic opportunities cut trees for firewood and construction materials.
 But community members know that degradation of the mangroves reduces fish populations and diminishes protection from sea level rise and storms.

-This project will support establishment of a Community Forest Association, which will let the community work with the Kenya Forest Service to protect its forest.
+This project supports establishment of a Community Forest Association, which will work with the Kenya Forest Service to protect the forest.
 Community members will assess the mangrove areas and develop a plan for managing the forest and replanting degraded areas.
 An information campaign will stress the importance of mangroves.

-Seacology funds will fund a water cistern for the village.
-The area has no rivers, springs or streams, and most wells only yield brackish water.
+Seacology is funding a water cistern for the village.
+The area has no rivers, springs or streams, and most wells yield brackish water.
 But rainfall is plentiful, and djabias – cement catchment cisterns – are a proven way to collect and store water.
 The community will also develop a beekeeping program as an alternative income source.